Amazon Marketplace

 MPPP (Master Packs Per Pallet) specifies how many master packs (largest packaging units) fit on a standard pallet.
 This specification is crucial for logistics planning and warehouse optimization.
 Correct MPPP documentation prevents supply chain bottlenecks.

-Open term pageMSRP
+Open glossary pageMSRP

 Manufacturer's Suggested Retail Price